 To further complicate matters, the IA-32 architecture, as you know, uses a variable-length instruction set.
 As a consequence of that, additional problems not yet addressed may occur if the instruction lengths of unmodified and new instruction do not match.
 Two situations may occur

-- The new instruction is shorter than the old instruction.
+1. The new instruction is longer than the old instruction.
+In this case, more than one instruction has to be modified.
+Modifications straddling instruction boundaries, however, are exposed to an extended set of issues that will be covered in my next post.
+2. The new instruction is shorter than the old instruction.
 The ramifications of this situation depend on the nature of the new instruction.
 If, for instance, the instruction is an unconditional branch instruction, the subsequent pad bytes will never be executed and can be neglected.If, on the other hand, execution may be resumed at the instruction following the new instruction, the pad bytes must constitute valid instructions.
-For this purpose, a sled consisting of nop instructions can be used to fill the pad bytes.The algorithm defined by Intel for cross-modifying code ensures that neither the old nor the new instruction is currently being executed while the modification is still in progress.
+For this purpose, a _sled_ consisting of nop instructions can be used to fill the pad bytes.The algorithm defined by Intel for cross-modifying code ensures that neither the old nor the new instruction is currently being executed while the modification is still in progress.
 Therefore, when employing this algorithm, replacing a single instruction by more than one instruction can be considered to be equally safe to replacing an instruction by an equally-sized instruction.

 It is worthwhile to notice that regardless which situation applies for instrumentation, the complementary situation will apply to uninstrumentation.« Back to home